Susanne (Barnett) Strouvelle

 Muscogee (Creek) Nation

-Cussetah Town
+Cussetah Tribal Town

 By Abby Rush, (TU MA Class of 2024)